 Moab is a must visit destination for those who love off road adventure.

-Moab has numerous trails suitable for ATV’s.
-Much of the public land surrounding the National Parks is open to ATV travel on existing trails.
-(However, please note that ATV riding is not allowing within either Arches or Canyonlands National Park.)
-ATV enthusiasts can use all of the popular Moab 4WD Trails, or explore the backcountry trails that surround the Moab area.
+Moab has numerous trails suitable for ATVs and UTVs.
+Much of the public land surrounding the national parks is open to ATV & UTV travel on existing trails.
+However, please note that ATV & UTV riding is not allowed within either Arches or Canyonlands National Parks.
+ATV and UTV enthusiasts can use all of the popular Moab 4WD Trails or explore many of the other backcountry trails that surround Moab.

 No one under eight years of age is allowed to operate any OHV on public lands, roads or trails in Utah.
 Operators eight through 15 years of age may operate an OHV provided they possess an Education Certificate issued by Utah State Parks and Recreation or equivalent from their home state.
 Resident operators 16 years of age or older may operate an OHV if they possess either a valid driver’s license or an OHV Education Certificate.